There is something magical about the simple joy of dancing; all you need is a decent wooden floor, some music and some people.

 For organisers, don’t book teachers, bands and DJs from abroad, or at least not ones who have to fly.

 Use local talent, nurture your scene and pass on the savings to the dancers.
 Provide details about sustainable ways to travel to your event.
 Look for alternative ways to run events.
-The International Lindy Hop Championships, the most prestigious competition in the swing world, went online this year due to the pandemic.
+The International Lindy Hop Championships, the most prestigious competition in the swing world, went online during the pandemic.
 Dancers submitted videos or competed head to head with live streaming.
 This allowed dancers who could not spend time or money getting to and from Houston to compete.

 For teachers, it may be difficult to give up flying completely.
 It is a competitive world where reputation is important.